amal-biju/Movie-Archive/README.md

 # Movie-Archive
-### This allows you to get information about any movie!
+### This application gives you information about any movie!

 ## Main Page: